reevafaisal/weather_predictions/README.md

 - The **Random Forest** model retains the lowest errors (MAE: 0.23821, MSE: 0.23849) outperforming both **SARIMA** and the **Meta Model**.
 Its inherent capacity to capture non-linear interactions and avoid overfitting through ensemble averaging ensures robust and precise predictions.

 #### Key Takeaways
-- `Temperature` trends are more complex, involving subtle seasonal patterns and continuous variability.
+- `Temperature` trends are more complex, involving subtle seasonal patterns and continuous variability, as seen in the plots previously.
 The stacked ensemble's combination of linear and non-linear models provides the flexibility to model these patterns effectively.
 However, `precipitation` data is more discrete and less prone to subtle trends and thus benefits from **Random Forest's** direct handling of feature splits and non-linearity.
 The additional complexity of the meta-model does not add significant benefits and slightly increases error for normal precipitation data.
 - All models struggle with anomaly scenarios, as reflected by the significantly higher MAE and MSE values for anomalies compared to normal data.
 However, the meta-model exhibits the overall best capability to handle anomalies.
 Although **Random Forest** does just slightly better at handling `Precipitation` anomalies, the meta-model's handling of `Temperature` anomalies is vastly better making it superior.
 This is another reflection of the simplicity of `precipitation` data which does not require the complex ensemble model.
 - The **meta-model** demonstrates its superiority in capturing both normal and anomalous patterns, making it the overall most reliable option for this use case.
 - While **Random Forest**-`temperature` and **SARIMA** perform reasonably well for our data, they lag behind in handling anomalies, highlighting the need for ensemble techniques to address such challenges.
 - The `temperature` results emphasize the importance of leveraging ensemble techniques, where simple models like **SARIMA** or **Random Forest** might fail to capture the complexity of rare patterns effectively, while `precipitation` evaluation results showcase the benefits of simple machine learning models for non-complex data which expend less computational energy.

-Note: Temperature trends from 2024-2025 are depicted in the [Climate Analysis](./index.html#climate-analysis) section of the report
+**Note:** Temperature trends from 2024-2025 are depicted in the [Climate Analysis](./index.html#climate-analysis) section of the report